Defining the Different Types of E-Commerce Businesses

 The Products, Markets, and Models Involved in Online Sales

 Classifying e-commerce businesses isn't always straightforward, but it can be a helpful way to better understand the various business models involved.
 By segregating the businesses into different categories, it becomes easier to compare similar companies and business models.

-The two parameters that make the most sense are the types of goods the e-eCommerce business sells and the nature of the participants.
+The two parameters that provide the clearest distinctions are the types of goods the e-commerce business sells and the nature of the participants.

 Types of Goods Sold

-- Physical goods like books, gadgets, furniture, and appliances
+- Physical goods such as books, gadgets, furniture, and appliances

 - Digital goods such as software, e-books, music, text, images, and video

 This type of classification is important because it gives the analyst insight into the business model and the financial model of the enterprise.
 Businesses selling physical goods face the logistical challenges of delivering those goods, a problem that sellers of digital goods don't have to deal with.
 When it comes to selling tickets, many parameters must be evaluated in real time.
 With airline tickets, for example, issues such as availability, the location of seats, meal preferences, and refundable vs. nonrefundable options come into play.